axr2718/axe2718.github.io/_pages/about.md

 # Current Research

-## 🧮 Statistical Pruning of Neural Networks
-Working with Dr. [Richard Golden](https://personal.utdallas.edu/~golden/) at the [COINS Lab](https://labs.utdallas.edu/coinslab/) on developing novel pruning algorithms using sensitivity-based statistical methods.
-Lead developer of [StatPruneNet](https://github.com/coinslab/StatPruneNet/tree/main), a benchmark toolkit for evaluating statistical pruning algorithms.
+## 🎬 Audio-Visual Transformer Benchmarking
+Working with [Dr. Yunhui Guo](https://yunhuiguo.github.io/) on developing rigorous benchmarks for multimodal transformers, with a focus on safety-critical applications like autonomous vehicles.
+Creating comprehensive evaluation frameworks using AudioSet, Kinetics, and VGGSound datasets.
+Currently developing novel architectures to better handle audio-visual fusion and improve performance on these benchmarks.

 ## 🎯 Few-Shot Learning Enhancement
 Working with [Dr. Yunhui Guo](https://yunhuiguo.github.io/) on improving cross-domain few-shot learning through topological data analysis and transformer architectures.
 Currently developing tuned encoder for Betti vector implementations for enhanced classification tasks using the SwinV2 backbone.
+[Code](https://github.com/axr2718/TopoFewShot)

 ## 🎥 Human Identification in Videos
-Collaborating with [Dr. Alice O'Toole](https://labs.utdallas.edu/facelab/) on enhancing human identification in video sequences using modified vision transformers, focusing on improving generalization and accuracy.
+Collaborating with [Dr. Alice O'Toole](https://labs.utdallas.edu/facelab/) on enhancing human identification in video sequences using modified vision transformers, focusing on improving generalization and accuracy by using the SwinV2 transformer instead of the current leading ViT.

+## 🧮 Statistical Pruning of Neural Networks
+Working with Dr. [Richard Golden](https://personal.utdallas.edu/~golden/) at the [COINS Lab](https://labs.utdallas.edu/coinslab/) on developing novel pruning algorithms using sensitivity-based statistical methods.
+Lead developer of [StatPruneNet](https://github.com/coinslab/StatPruneNet/tree/main), a benchmark toolkit for evaluating statistical pruning algorithms.

 # Previous Research
 ## 🔍 Topological Vision Transformers
-Collaborating with Dr. Baris Coskunuzer's [Topological Machine Learning Group](https://sites.google.com/view/topo-ml) on integrating topological data analysis with vision transformers.
-Developed a novel approach achieving 10% improvement in breast cancer detection compared to baseline models and over 20% compared to topological CNNs.
-Code can be found [here](https://github.com/axr2718/TopoVT)
+Collaborating with Dr. Baris Coskunuzer's [Topological Machine Learning Group](https://sites.google.com/view/topo-ml) on integrating topological data analysis with vision transformers, in particular SwinV2 transformer.
+Developed a novel approach achieving 10% improvement in breast cancer detection compared to baseline models and over 20% compared to topological CNNs using cross-attention between topological data analysis transformer encoders.
+[Code](https://github.com/axr2718/TopoVT)

 # Teaching & Mentoring
 Active member of the Society for Advancement of Chicanos/Hispanics and Native Americans in Science, dedicated to mentoring underrepresented students in STEM fields.